Presenter/s: Neil Goeller

 Symposium Session: 2020 - 03 An ecological approach to restoration

-Topics covered: Canada, floodplain, monitoring, riparian, stream, and wetlands
+Topics covered: adaptive management and monitoring, canada, floodplain, riparian, stream, and wetlands

 A restoration program which the planning team will never live to see the result, San It is said that “The true meaning of life is to plant trees, under whose shade you do not expect to sit.”, (Nelson Henderson)

 Forest harvesting in the San Juan River extends to the early 1900’s and little evidence remains of the pre-harvest channel conditions.
 Effects of historic activities emerged in the 1980s following assessments of fish habitat, channel morphology and riparian conditions.
 In the mid-1990s, the recently created San Juan Roundtable, composed of First Nations, Provincial and Federal Governments, Industry and other stakeholders brought a structured approach to watershed management and restoration leveraging government funding for projects.

 Fish habitat, channel stability and landslide sediment delivery assessments prompted an upland restoration program targeting sediment source areas.
 Upslope remediation and improvements in forest management practices in the basin are generally accepted to have mitigated the majority of sediment sources with economical remediation potential.
 Sediment transport estimates have shown that the higher gradient upland streams are recovering as they are able to convey sediment to the floodplain.
 However; sediment delivered to the floodplain has had a detrimental impact to channel morphology and fish habitat.
 Loss of riparian structure and strength has resulted in morphological changes in the floodplain mainstem channel from which the river appears unable to recover.